atari-spaghetticode/uip-tools/README.md

 ## DHCP and STATIC IP Operating Mode

-**uiptool** can operate in two modes: **DHCP** or **STATIC IP** modes.
+**Uiptool** can operate in two modes: **DHCP** or **STATIC IP** modes.
 In general it is advised to use **DHCP** mode as this requires no additional configuration from the user and network access will be configured automatically.
 However, for special purposes, **STATIC IP** mode has been added.
 This can be useful when no DHCP server is available.
 For example, if there's no router available and user wants to transfer files directly from their laptop.
 This should work fine if both machines are manually configured and a crossover cable or [auto MDI-X](https://en.wikipedia.org/wiki/Auto_MDI-X) is available.

 Once **STATIC IP** is toggled you should see something like this: